18 Mar Preparing for a Budget Trip to France

 I found two older series that are both super cheesy- not something I would ever watch in English but perfect for working on French.
 Extra French with Subtitles is great for middle- to advanced language learners as it was made for educational purposes and the actors speak slowly.
 For a greater challenge, I found Helene et Les Garcons with Subtitles in which the actors do not slow down their speech at all.
 (I’m sure there must be other more recent and relevant shows out there, so please let me know if you come across them.)

-I recently shared a post about how we used Alaska Airline frequent flyer miles to get our international flights to both France and Jamaica this year- for next to nothing.
-We used a method called travel hacking that is becoming increasingly popular.
+We’ve learned how to use miles and points to get all of our overseas flights for almost nothing.
+This method is called travel hacking.
 Don’t be dissuaded by the term “hacking.”
 This is a legitimate- albeit unconventional- way of maximizing frequent flyer miles and credit card bonuses.
 If you know what you’re doing and are responsible with credit, it’s a great way to travel further and more frequently on a budget.

-Make Your Dream Trip A Reality – Comprehensive and engaging 30 day travel hacking course on CreativeLive
+- Make Your Dream Trip A Reality – Our #1 travel recommendation.
+It’s a comprehensive and engaging 30 day travel hacking bootcamp on CreativeLive.

 - The Flight Deal – publishes current, low cost deals on flights